 Summing It Up

-Are you ready to to make change?
+Are you ready to make a change?
 Have you already found your health and happiness?
-How has your passion, vision and values impacted your success?
+How has your passion, vision, and values impacted your success?

 We always enjoy hearing from you!